MahonyCZ13/py_challenges/README.md

 # py_challenges
-Python challenges all over the internet
+Python challenges from all over the internet

 ## Challenges